ArturoDent/launch-config/README.md

 ### Features

-* Shortcuts for launch configurations, in `settings.json`:
+* Shortcuts for launch configurations, in `settings.json`
+* Run any launch configuration found in any multi-root folder in a workspace, in `settings.json`
 ```json
   "launches": {